KSP-KOS/KOS/doc/source/structures/misc/gui.rst

         //END.

         function myButtonDetector {
-          print "Button One got pressed.".
+          print "Button One got clicked.".
         }
         function myChangeDetector {
           parameter newState.
           print "Button Three has just become " + newState.
         }

+    ** TODO - PUT AN EXAMPLE WITH A RADIO BUTTON HERE OR IN BOX: **

+    TODO....

 .. structure:: PopupMenu